The Pisa tower on a sunny day

 Reciprocal Reflexives: Each Other

-The reflexive pronouns ci, vi, and si can also express a reciprocal action — meaning each other or one another.
+The reflexive pronouns ci, vi, and si can also express a reciprocal action, meaning each other or one another.
+This is common when describing relationships or interactions.

 Examples: